 - Assistance and support for learning and using effective adaptive living skills;

-- Assistance navigating through the day-to-day needs of a University dorm life;
+- Assistance navigating through the day-to-day needs of residence life;

 - Assistance and encouragement regarding an active involvement in community (both on campus and off campus communities), and the development of support strategies that will assist the student in being more independent in those environments.